cuemacro/findatapy/README.md

 # findatapy examples

-In findatapy/examples you will find several demos
+In findatapy/examples you will find several demos on how to download data from many different sources.
+Note, for some such as Bloomberg or Eikon, you'll need to have a licence/subscription for it to work.

 # Release Notes

+* 0.1.15 - findatapy (10 Sep 2020)
 * 0.1.14 - findatapy (25 Aug 2020)
 * 0.1.13 - findatapy (24 Aug 2020)
 * 0.1.12 - findatapy (06 May 2020)

 # Coding log

+* 10 Sep 2020
+    * Adding Eikon as a market data source
 * 25 Aug 2020
-    * Fixes for newer Pandas
+    * Fixes for newer Pandas eg. 1.0.5
     * Fixes for ALFRED downloading of economic data
 * 24 Aug 2020
     * Removed .ix references (to work with newer Pandas)